How to have a great summer in the UK: the best UK staycation ideas!

-I never really understood the excitement of a heatwave coming from people who would be stuck in the office and traveling in trains with no air conditioning!
+I never really understood the excitement of a heatwave coming from people who would be stuck in the office and traveling in trains with no air conditioning.

-The English countryside is beautiful and my favorite place is just over an hour’s drive from London in East Sussex, so this is where I spend most of the hot weekends.
+The English countryside is beautiful, and my favorite place is just over an hour’s drive from London in East Sussex, so this is where I spend most of the hot weekends.

-It feels exactly like being on holiday in a hot country but I enjoy it even more because it’s so peaceful and private.
+It feels exactly like being on holiday in a hot country, but I enjoy it even more because it’s so peaceful and private.

 And the great thing is that wherever you live, I guarantee you will be able to find some beautiful countryside spots near you so you won’t have to travel far.

 Godric’s Hollow is a fictional village in England featured in the books and film series as the birthplace of both Harry Potter and his wizarding headmaster, Albus Dumbledore.

 Described by The Guardian as ‘one of the most beautiful small towns in Britain’, it was chosen as the location for scenes in Godric’s Hollow.

-I felt like I was really walking through Godric’s Hollow.
-I am happy to say it’s the most charming English village that I have visited so far.
+I felt like I was walking through the real Godric’s Hollow, and I am happy to say it’s the most charming English village that I have visited so far.

-I am a big fan of glamping!
+I am a big fan of glamping.

-For those of you who are not familiar with this term, glamping means glamour camping and it’s basically a camping type of experience with luxury private facilities.
+For those of you who are not familiar with this term, glamping means glamour camping, and it’s basically a camping type of experience with luxury private facilities.

-I can even give you a sneak peek of what they are like inside!
+I can even give you a sneak peek of what they are like inside…

-Described as the UK’s only desert, It’s a super eerie place with a post-apocalyptic landscape, nuclear power station, majestic lighthouses, miniature railway, abandoned fishing boats, quirky architecture, and thriving wildlife.
+Described as the UK’s only desert, it’s a super eerie place with a post-apocalyptic landscape, nuclear power station, majestic lighthouses, miniature railway, abandoned fishing boats, quirky architecture, and thriving wildlife.

 It’s one of the most haunting, thought-provoking places I have ever visited and definitely one of the most unusual things to do in the UK.

 If you like the idea, check out my Dungeness post for more details.

 In the north of England, situated on the border between Scotland and England, near the River Tweed that separates the two kingdoms, nature becomes capricious.

-Home to a population of less than 200, and located in a very remote part of Northumberland, Holy Island of Lindisfarne gets cut off twice a day from the mainland by the tide.
+Home to a population of less than 200 and located in a very remote part of Northumberland, the Holy Island of Lindisfarne gets cut off twice a day from the mainland by the tide.

 Check out my blog post about Holy Island for more details.

-It’s not as crowded as other seaside towns so you will be able to enjoy your day without any interruptions, long queues or noise.
+It’s not as crowded as other seaside towns, so you will be able to enjoy your day without any interruptions, long queues or noise.

 Check out my Deal post for more details.

-Known for its fascinating Celtic culture and distinctive Welsh language, Wales boasts stunning mountainous national parks, beautiful lakes, rugged coastline, and a wealth of picturesque villages.
+Known for its fascinating Celtic culture and distinctive Welsh language, Wales boasts stunning mountainous national parks, beautiful lakes, a rugged coastline, and a wealth of picturesque villages.

 It’s another fairy tale location that’s not to be missed.
-The views are out of this world and there is so much to do!
+The views are out of this world, and there is so much to do!